bitovi/academy/src/technology-consulting/7-setting-expectations.md

 Negotiation is key to aligning client expectations with project realities.

 - **Set firm boundaries:** Clearly define what is achievable with the current resources.
 State these boundaries upfront to avoid misunderstandings later.
 For example, “Our team can deliver this module by the end of Q2, but not the entire project.”
+If appropriate, politely refer back to the original contract or agreement when a client requests something outside of the agreed scope.
 - **Propose viable alternatives:** Offer realistic options that align with the client’s objectives.
 If a client wants a complex feature quickly, suggest developing a simpler MVP (Minimum Viable Product) first.
+Clearly explain the benefits of the proposed alternatives, how they align with the client’s goals, and why they are more practical or effective than the original request.

+Tips and techniques:

+- **Define scope clearly:** At the outset of any project, clearly define the scope, deliverables, timelines, and responsibilities.
+Ensure these are documented and agreed upon by all parties.
+- **Refer to contracts and agreements:** When a client requests something outside of the agreed scope, politely refer back to the original contract or agreement.
+Highlight what was initially agreed upon and explain how the new request falls outside these boundaries.
+- **Be consistent:** Consistently enforce boundaries without wavering.
+If you allow one exception, it sets a precedent for future requests, making it harder to maintain those boundaries.
+- **Communicate early and often:** Regularly update the client on progress and any potential issues that might affect the project.
+Early communication can prevent misunderstandings and manage expectations.

+- **Understand the request:** Fully understand why the client is making the request.
+What are their underlying needs and objectives?
+- **Assess feasibility:** Evaluate whether the request is feasible within the current scope, timeline, and budget.
+If it’s not, think creatively about how you can still meet the client’s needs.
+- **Offer solutions:** Present alternative solutions that achieve the client’s objectives without compromising the project’s scope or quality.
+For instance, if a client wants an additional feature that is out of scope, propose a phased approach where the feature is included in a future phase of the project.
+- **Highlight benefits:** Clearly explain the benefits of the proposed alternatives, how they align with the client’s goals, and why they are more practical or effective than the original request.

 Questions to reflect: